RoPeGxDamn/Beginning/README.md

 # hello-world
 My first project that will mark the beginning of the HISTORY.
-It's JavaScript Developer.
+It's JavaScript Developer.I want to add something interesting.